 5. Skullsworn by Brian Staveley - 5 / 5

 And now we come to it, the first of my five star reviews for 2017.
 Finishing Staveley's Unhewn Throne trilogy had me aching for the Pyrre standalone, and I put a lot of expectations on it.
 It blew them all out of the water.
 In the first few pages, it had me marveling over Pyrre's musings on life and death and music and so many other things.
 By the end, it had made me reevaluate how I view death.
-Staveley grows in leaps and bounds with each book he writes, and Skullsworn makes me believe even more great things on the way from him.
+Staveley grows in leaps and bounds with each book he writes, and Skullsworn makes me believe even more great things are on the way from him.

 4. A Conjuring of Light by V.E.
 Schwab - 5 / 5

 Schwab has a true gift for storytelling.
 It's evident in all the books in the Shades of Magic trilogy, but none more so than A Conjuring of Light.
-I mean, in like two chapters, she made me cry over a character I really disliked in both previous books.
+I mean, in two chapters, she made me cry over a character I really disliked in both previous books.
 That's some powerful stuff.
 This conclusion has so many feels, perfectly paced and intermixed with wonderful character work, a terrifying villain, and beautiful prose.
 It's hard to pull off a graceful conclusion when your previous books have exploded in popularity everywhere, but Schwab manages it with aplomb.